Idlewild and Soak Zone: Macdonald family: 1952–1983

-Kennywood era: 1983–2007
+Kennywood Entertainment Company era: 1983–2007

-On January 27, 1983, Kennywood Park Corporation of West Mifflin, Pennsylvania, near Pittsburgh, bought the park from the Macdonald family for a reported price of $1.8 million.
-Ironically, both Kennywood and Idlewild were founded as amusement parks by the Mellon family.
-During the first winter, several changes occurred.
+On January 27, 1983, Kennywood Entertainment Company of West Mifflin, Pennsylvania, bought the park from the Macdonald family for a reported price of $1.8 million.
+Both Kennywood and Idlewild were initially founded by the Mellon family.
+During the first winter in which the park was owned by Kennywood Entertainment Company, several changes occurred.
 Jumpin' Jungle, a children's play area, was added.
-Story Book Forest was no longer run as a separate operation and was merged with the rest of the park.
-What had been Historic Village was relocated and renamed.
+Story Book Forest, which operated as a separate attraction, was merged with the rest of the park.
+Historic Village was relocated and renamed.

-As the waterpark's popularity increased, the H20hhh Zone was added in 1985.
-In 1989, the park expanded across the Loyalhanna Creek by adding a trolley ride based on Mister Rogers' Neighborhood, a popular children's television show.
-The ride was designed and voiced by children's entertainer Fred Rogers, a native of Latrobe.
+As the popularity of the park's pool increased, a designated water park called H20hhh Zone was established in 1985 with the addition of several water slides.
+In 1989, the park expanded across the Loyalhanna Creek by adding a trolley ride themed to Mister Rogers' Neighborhood, a popular children's television show.
+The ride was designed and voiced by children's entertainer Fred Rogers, a native of nearby Latrobe, and was called Mister Rogers' Neighborhood of Make-Believe.
 The area was expanded the following year to include Raccoon Lagoon, an area for children.
-A Ferris wheel, Tilt-A-Whirl, and a water raft ride were added by the end of the 1980s, along with games, new food stands, and restaurants.
+A Ferris wheel, Tilt-A-Whirl, and water raft were added throughout the 1980s, along with games, food stands, and restaurants.

-The 1990s brought the addition of the Wild Mouse, the only Wild Mouse roller coaster designed by Dutch company Vekoma.
-The roller coaster was built in 1985 and had previously operated at Wiener Prater in Austria and Alton Towers in England, before opening at Idlewild in 1993.
+The 1990s saw the addition of Wild Mouse, the only wild mouse roller coaster designed by Vekoma.
+The roller coaster was initially built in 1985 and had previously operated at Prater in Austria and Alton Towers in England, before being relocated to Idlewild in 1993.
 Kennywood continued the Macdonald tradition of offering large-scale entertainment, presenting circuses, lumberjack and acrobatics shows, and stage performances at the new Hillside Theater.
 A large picnic area with several log pavilions and game fields was added in 1999.
-In the early years of the 21st century, additions to the waterpark doubled its size and led to a new name, Idlewild and Soak Zone.
+In the early 2000s, new additions to the waterpark doubled its previous size, and inspired a name change for the park: Idlewild and Soak Zone.

-Palace Entertainment: since 2008
+Palace Entertainment: 2007–2025

-Kennywood Entertainment, itself an operator of a family-owned park, had acquired other family-owned and operated parks after it purchased Idlewild in 1983.
-Kennywood's owners rejected offers by larger companies to purchase the group, such as in 1997 by Premier Parks, which acquired the Six Flags franchise a year later.
-Kennywood refused the Premier offer and others because the new owners would make too many changes to the existing parks.
-However, on December 11, 2007, Kennywood Entertainment announced that it would sell its parks to the Madrid-based amusement company, Parques Reunidos.
-The fourth- and fifth-generation family ownership of Kennywood ensured that with the transaction all of the company's parks would experience few changes and that day-to-day park operations would remain local.
+Kennywood Entertainment Company had acquired several other previously family-owned and operated parks after it purchased Idlewild in 1983, becoming an amusement park chain.
+On December 11, 2007, Kennywood Entertainment announced that it would sell its parks to the Madrid-based amusement company, Parques Reunidos.
+The ownership of Kennywood ensured that despite the transaction all of the company's parks, the parks would experience few changes, and day-to-day park operations would remain local.